 If what you have at hand is a stain on the carpet that has been uncleaned for months, I suggest that you use a full-on carpet cleaner instead of the spot cleaner.

-This is because deciding with the latter will only create a funny, clean patch in a sea of a filthy carpet.
+This is because deciding on the latter will only create a funny, clean patch in a sea of filthy carpets.
 It can be so distracting that you wish you didn’t touch it soon that you feel obliged to finish the whole thing when you don’t have spare time on your hands.

 Which Model of Rug Doctor Is the Best?

-But if you need a more detailed guidance, check out this guide to Rug Doctor cleaners!
+But if you need more detailed guidance, check out this guide to Rug Doctor cleaners!

 Absolutely!
 Both the Rug Doctor Portable Spot Cleaner and Bissell SpotClean Pro are equipped to handle those unexpected pet-related stains, keeping your home fresh and clean.